Volunteers & Interns

 Breastfeeding Peer Counselor Program

-Provide lactation support to low income mothers receiving care at community clinics.
-Must have taken our Breastfeeding Peer Counselor Training or a Lactation Educator Course through another organization.
-Certification not required.
-We encourage women of color and those with language capabilities in Spanish and Asian languages to apply.
+Provide lactation support to low income mothers receiving care at community clinics or our clients.
+Must have taken our Breastfeeding Peer Counselor Training or a Lactation Educator Course

 Childbirth Educator Training Internship

-Graduates of our Childbirth Education for Maternal Infant Health Workers Course or our Perinatal Support Specialist Course or who are currently enrolled in a childbirth educator certification program through ICEA or another organization may receive mentorship and student teaching opportunities through us and be trained and mentored to teach our original series, Empowered Birth Choices Natural Childbirth Preparation Curriculum.
+Graduates of our Childbirth Education for Maternal Infant Health Workers Course or our Perinatal Support Specialist Advanced Doula Course or who are currently enrolled in a childbirth educator certification program through ICEA or another organization may receive mentorship and student teaching opportunities through us and be trained and mentored to teach our original series, Empowered Birth Choices Natural Childbirth Preparation Curriculum.

 NON-DISCRIMINATION POLICY